Euro zone bond yields rise, focus on monetary tightening

 "Overall, we continue to expect 10y Bund yields to test the 0% mark, which should provide some support though," they said.

-The spread between U.S. and German 10-year bond yields tightened by 0.5 basis points to 182.7 on Monday, after being range-bound between 175 and 185 bps since January 5.
+The spread between U.S. and German 10-year bond yields tightened by one basis point to 181.7 on Monday, after struggling to widen over 180-185 bps since April 2021.

 ((stefano.rebaudo@thomsonreuters.com; +390266129431;))